rogorido/libroskop/README.md

-Small Qt application for personal use.
+Small Qt application for personal use (keeping small book database).